-The Ethics of Transitioning questionnaire was developed based on the themes raised by a systematic literature review and focus groups and addresses the following research question: "What are the ethical challenges of ensuring delivery of transitional care to those who need it most against the risk of pathologising transient and self-limiting distress and dysfunction, which may be normal during adolescence?".
-It contains seven items rated on a five-point Likert scale, with one version to be completed prior to, and another after, transitioning.
+for uses related The Ethics of Transitioning questionnaire was developed based on the themes raised by a systematic literature review and focus groups and addresses the following research question: 'What are the ethical challenges of ensuring delivery of transitional care to those who need it most against the risk of pathologising transient g text and self-limiting distress and dysfunction, which may be normal during adolescence?'
+It contains seven items rated on a 5-point Likert scale, with one version to be completed prior to, and another after, transitioning. data

-The Life Events questionnaire is a dichotomous 13-item scale that is appropriate for both young people and adults, and focuses on significant life events, such as accidents, deaths in the family, and separation of parents/carers.
+The Life Events questionnaire is a dichotomous 13-item scale that is appropriate for both young people and adults, and focuses on significant life events, such as accidents, deaths in the family and separation of parents/carers.